stephaniebernhard/simulations/README.md

 ## Approach
 1. Simulate one dart by randomly generating x and y coordinates for dart.
-2. Create Loop and record data in dataframe.
+2. Create Loop (using 1000 samples) and record data in dataframe.
 3. Plot results.

 ## Result
+Table containing all the sample throws:
 <div>
 <table border="1" class="dataframe">
   <thead>